Platform overview

 Careers

-And that means a lot for the way you research it as well.
-Conducting thorough research into new product development (NPD) and gathering consumer insights can significantly boost your chances of hitting that sweet spot.
+This should shape how you approach product research.
+Conducting thorough research into new product development (NPD) and gathering consumer insights over a product lifespan can significantly increase your chances of finding (and keeping) customer interest.

-In this article, we’ll delve into what product market fit really means—because it’s much more than just ‘meeting demand.’
-We’ll explore how to create and utilize product market fit surveys to gauge whether your product aligns with your target audience’s needs and preferences, ensuring your product remains relevant and loved over time.
-Let’s learn all about how to effectively survey your audience to ensure your product hits the mark.
+In this article, we’ll delve into what product market fit means—because it’s much more than just ‘meeting demand.’
+Then we’ll show you how to use product-market fit surveys to check whether your product still aligns with your target audience’s needs and preferences, so it stays relevant and loved over time.

-Product market fit is more than just identifying a demand for your product.
-When you research product market fit, you gather all the information to make sure your product seamlessly fits into your customers’ lives, making them wonder how they ever lived without it.
-That research starts with the consumer, not with the product.
+When you research product market fit, you gather all the information to make sure your product becomes indispensable in your customers’ lives.
+This market research starts with the consumer, rather than with the product.

-Achieving product market fit means your product not only meets the needs of your target customers – it excites and delights them.
-It’s the sweet spot where you can create a profitable product that solves real, pressing problems for a big enough audience.
+Achieving product market fit is the sweet spot where you create a profitable product that solves real, pressing problems for a big enough audience.

-Similarly, insights from achieving product market fit can guide how you assemble your teams, whether it’s hiring more support staff to handle increased demand or bringing in specialized talent to refine key aspects of your product.
+Similarly, product market fit insights can guide how you assemble your teams, whether it’s hiring more support staff to handle increased demand or bringing in specialized talent to refine key aspects of your product.

 Long story short: product market fit is the foundation for sustainable growth.
-You can have groundbreaking innovations or be the first one to tap into the latest trend, but if there’s no product market fit over time, your strategy is not built to last.
+You can have groundbreaking innovations or be the first one to tap into the latest trend, but if there’s no product market fit over time, your strategy isn’t built to last.

 Launch products that sell